Fragment of a painting with the image of Prince Józef Poniatowski, photo Andrzej Siwek

 ID: POL-002736-P/190861

-The painting "Death of Prince Jozef Poniatowski" in the Villa Palazzina dei Mulini in Portoferraio on Elba
+The Painting “Death of Prince Józef Poniatowski” in the Villa Palazzina dei Mulini, Portoferraio, Elba

 ID: POL-002736-P/190861

-The painting "Death of Prince Jozef Poniatowski" in the Villa Palazzina dei Mulini in Portoferraio on Elba
+The Painting “Death of Prince Józef Poniatowski” in the Villa Palazzina dei Mulini, Portoferraio, Elba

-The Villa Palazzina dei Mulini in Portoferraio, the capital of Elba, was Napoleon Bonaparte's main residence when he stayed on the island between May 1814 and February 1815.
-It is now a museum where, among the memorabilia and furnishings of the period, one can spot an oil painting depicting the death of Prince Józef Poniatowski.
-The painting accentuates the Polish links with the Napoleonic epic and recalls the presence of Poles on Elba, who, as "the most faithful of the faithful", came here in the Emperor's aide-de-camp.
+The Villa Palazzina dei Mulini in Portoferraio, the capital of Elba, was Napoleon Bonaparte’s principal residence during his stay on the island between May 1814 and February 1815.
+It is now a museum in which, among period furnishings and memorabilia, one can see an oil painting depicting the death of Prince Józef Poniatowski.
+The painting underscores the Polish connection with the Napoleonic epic and recalls the presence of Poles on Elba who, as “the most faithful of the faithful”, accompanied the Emperor in his exile as part of his entourage.

 Napoleon Bonaparte on Elba

-On Elba, Napoleon resided in the island's capital, Portoferraio, and in a summer residence in San Martino.
-In the house in Portoferraio, now turned into a museum, we find a Polish accent in the form of a painting depicting the death of Prince Józef Poniatowski.
+On Elba, Napoleon resided in Portoferraio, the island’s capital, and at a summer residence in San Martino.
+In the Portoferraio house, now a museum, we find a Polish trace: a painting portraying the death of Prince Józef Poniatowski.

-The painting with the image of Prince Jozef reminds us of the Polish participation in the Napoleonic epic, the hopes and disappointments associated with it.
-On Elba, it should additionally evoke memories of the Polish Cheval Legers of the Imperial Guard, whose squadron voluntarily joined the Emperor's aide-de-camp in exile.
+The painting of Prince Józef recalls Polish participation in the Napoleonic epic: the hopes it inspired and the disappointments that followed.
+On Elba, it should also evoke memories of the Polish Chevau-légers of the Imperial Guard, whose squadron voluntarily joined the Emperor in exile.

 Palazzina dei Mulini

-Napoleon's main residence on Elba is a small building with a garden, located on the edge of the island's capital, the town of Portoferraio.
-The building's hilltop location provides a distant view of the sea bay that leads to the port of Portoferraio.
-In the wider panorama, however, the building is dominated by the fortress guarding the town, which also seemed to have a guard over the Napoleonic residence.
+Napoleon’s principal residence on Elba is a modest building with a garden on the edge of Portoferraio.
+Its hilltop situation affords a distant view of the bay leading to the port.
+In the wider panorama, however, the building is visually dominated by the fortress guarding the town, which also appeared to watch over the Napoleonic residence.

-The building, of undistinguished architecture, was built in 1724 and was part of the island's complex of military buildings.
-After Napoleon's arrival on Elba, it was transformed and connected to the garden facing the high seashore.
-The adaptation work was led by the architect Paolo Bargigli (1760-after 1815).
-The interior decoration was done by Antonio Vincenzo Revelliegni (1764-1835), the official painter of the Elba court.
+Architecturally unassuming, the house was built in 1724 as part of the island’s complex of military structures.
+After Napoleon’s arrival on Elba, it was remodelled and connected to a garden facing the high seashore.
+The adaptation was led by the architect Paolo Bargigli (1760–after 1815); the interior decoration was executed by Antonio Vincenzo Revelliegni (1764–1835), the official painter to the Elban court.

-This is an oil painting on canvas.
-It was created around the mid-19th century as a copy made by an undetermined painter according to a painting by the French battle painter, Horace Vernet (1789-1863), painted in 1816.
-As an aside, it may be added that Vernet, as director of the French Academy of Art in Rome, trained many Polish artists, including January Suchodolski and Józef Brodowski, and was the godfather of Wojciech Kossak, perhaps the most famous of Polish battle painters.
+This oil on canvas was produced in the mid-nineteenth century as a copy by an unidentified painter after a work by the French battle artist Horace Vernet (1789–1863), painted in 1816.
+Vernet, director of the French Academy in Rome, trained many Polish artists, including January Suchodolski and Józef Brodowski, and was godfather to Wojciech Kossak, later among the most renowned Polish painters of battle scenes.

-Interestingly, Prince Joseph's death found a place not only in the Polish pantheon of national heroism, but also in the European iconography of the Napoleonic wars.
-In the spirit of Romanticism, Poniatowski was presented as one who devoted his entire life to his homeland and remained faithful to soldierly honour to the end.
+Interestingly, Poniatowski’s end entered not only the Polish pantheon of national heroism but also the European iconography of the Napoleonic wars.
+In a Romantic spirit, he was presented as one who devoted his life to the fatherland and remained faithful to soldierly honour to the end.

-The placement of the painting among Napoleonic memorabilia in the place where the emperor stayed during the declining period of his imperial career has a number of meanings.
-Although it did not adorn the interior during Napoleon's stay in Portoferraio (the original painting was created in 1816), it is undoubtedly linked to the history of the era.
-From a European perspective, it recalls the battle that sealed Bonaparte's fate and ultimately led to his stay on Elba.
+The placement of the painting among Napoleonic memorabilia in a residence occupied during the waning phase of the Emperor’s career is meaningful in several respects.
+Although the picture could not have adorned the house during Napoleon’s stay in Portoferraio – the original dates from 1816 – it is unmistakably linked to the history of the era.
+From a European perspective, it recalls the battle that sealed Bonaparte’s fate and ultimately led to his presence on Elba.

-From the Polish perspective, it is a visible sign of the presence of our compatriots in Napoleon's army and history, and a symbol of the sacrifices made in the name of the hope of defeating the invaders at the side of the French and winning independence this way.
-All that is contained in the national anthem in the words "He gave us the example of Bonaparte, how we should win...".
-At the same time, it is the quintessence of the Romantic national legend and the message that if one cannot win, one must at least save one's honour for the glory of one's own name and for future generations....
+From a Polish perspective, it stands as a visible sign of Poles and their service in Napoleon’s army and a symbol of sacrifices made in the hope of defeating the partitioning powers alongside the French and thus winning independence.
+As the national anthem puts it: “He taught us by example, Bonaparte, how we should prevail.”
+At the same time, it epitomises the Romantic national legend: the injunction that, if victory is impossible, one must at least preserve one’s honour for the glory of one’s name and for future generations.

 Related persons: